DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 **Merkle Tree** is a binary tree where every node has a hash, digital signature, which is the hash of the hashes of its two children.
 The actual data is stored in *leaves* whose hash makes up the first layer of nodes that eventually connect to the Merkle *root* which is a unique digital signature of the whole set of data.
-This digital signature has a given size, but it can represent a data set of infinite size.
+This data signature has a given size, but it can represent a data set of infinite size.
 We cannot understate the importance of this data structure in blockchain.
 It appears everywhere in nearly every implementation and add-on, after *BADS* Merkle Trees are the data structure of the blockchain.

 Merkle Trees largely rely on *hashes* which, in a simplified sense, are a unique fixed-size signature of the data provided.
-The idea that every piece of data, be it an image or just a combination of other hashes, has a unique representation is what gives Merkle Trees their power.
-Hashing is a fascinating and integral part of blockchain and cryptography in general, and we will cover it in depth in the next chapter.
+The idea that every piece of data, be it an image or just a combination of other hashes, has a unique fixed-sized representation is what gives Merkle Trees their power.
+Hashing is a fascinating and integral part of blockchain and cryptography in general.
+We will cover it in depth in the next chapter.

-Merkle Trees have multiple benefits and features that address our desires for storing concrete data:
+Merkle Trees have multiple benefits and features that address our desires for storing a concrete data:
 * Thanks to the merkle root we can quickly determine whether two sets of data, perhaps stored by two different nodes with unreliable connections, are *exactly* the same, in both structure and content.